carpentries/instructor-training/episodes/17-live.md

 - Lateral knowledge transfer: participatory live coding facilitates the transfer of [tacit knowledge](https://jonudell.net/udell/2006-09-19-screencasting-of-tacit-knowledge.html) -- people learn more than we realized we were teaching by watching *how* instructors do things.
-- It slows the instructor down: if she has to type in the program as she goes along, she can only go twice as fast as her learners, rather than ten-fold faster as she could with slides.
+- It slows the instructor down: if she has to type or navigate the program as she goes along, she can only go twice as fast as her learners, rather than ten-fold faster as she could with slides.
 - Learners get to see instructors' mistakes *and how to diagnose and correct them*.